HomeMy WebLinkAbout07/30/84July 30, 1984

 by the governing body receiving the petition from the clerk.

-(Added by Slats.
-1981, c.
+(Added by Stats: 1981, c.
 136, §11.)

-4092.
-Preservation and destruction of petition.'
+4092 Preservation and destruction of petition:

 The petition shall be preserved and destroyed in accordance with the